ProjectLibertyLabs/reconnection-service/README.md

 3. Go to [Polkadotjs](https://polkadot.js.org) and connect to the local development node.
 4. Fund MSA 1 (Provider) and stake some capacity, in graph migration setup scenario MSA 1 is the provider.
 5. Reconnection service will scan the chain and find delegation for PROVIDER_ID set in `.env.docker.dev` file and will start processing the graph migration.
-6. Make sure websocket data is sending correct response when reconnection service is request graph data from provider.
+6. Make sure websocket data is sending correct response when reconnection service is requesting  graph data from provider.